spree/spree/guides/content/integration/tutorials/creating_fulfillment_tutorial.md

 ### Make the API Call

-This is great, as far as it goes, but it doesn't really show the power of the Spree Integrator.
-We want our Endpoints to interact with third-party services, not just return status messages.
-We can approximate this by writing a fake fulfillment API, called DummyShip.
+This is great, as far as it goes, but it doesn't really show the power of the Spree Commerce hub.
+We want our endpoints to interact with third-party services, not just return status messages.
+We can approximate this by writing a fake fulfillment API, called `DummyShip`.

 ---dummy_ship.rb---
 ```ruby